 All primary aged school children, 5 to 11-year-olds, are welcome to attend.
 The Adventurers brings together all the thrills of Jubilee Cadets with more structured Forest School activities, where children can earn awards and certificates upon completion of the course.

-Sessions will run on Tuesdays and Thursdays during term-time from 3.45pm – 5.45pm.
-Choose to attend either session.
+Sessions will run on Thursdays during term-time from 3.45pm – 5.45pm

 Fees are £50.00 per term to attend once a week.
 This works out at just £10 per session including a light tea.

 (We are unable to accept childcare vouchers for The Adventurers.)